In pictures: Violence at G20 protests

 Hamburg's streets have been overrun by violence on the first day of the G20 summit in Germany.

-A demonstrator reviews a photo on her phone while a fire burns in the middle of town There were fierce clashes between anti-G20 protesters and the police, and the situation was considered too volatile to allow US First Lady Melania Trump to attend a tour with the other G20 spouses.
+There were fierce clashes between anti-G20 protesters and the police, and the situation was considered too volatile to allow US First Lady Melania Trump to attend a tour with the other G20 spouses.

 Far-left extremists threw rocks, set light to barricades and looted shops.
 Hamburg's police described the situation as "very serious".